 I always prepare tofu in a cast iron skillet.
 In fact, my favorite skillets are cast iron and there are several very good reasons for that.
 First and foremost, cast iron is chemical-free.
 Unlike non-stick cookware, I don’t have to worry about accidentally creating a toxic environment in my house if a pan overheats.
-I’ve heard too many heartbreaking stories about pet birds and small animals succumbing to poisonous fumes caused by teflon-coated or non-stick pans left unattended on stovetops.
+I’ve heard too many heartbreaking stories about pet birds and small animals succumbing to poisonous fumes caused by teflon-coated or non-stick pans left unattended and over-heating on stovetops.
 I’ve also seen what happens to coated non-stick cookware when the surface gets scratched or abraded.
 Teflon in my food?
 No thank you.

 What I really love about cast iron cookware is how incredibly well it performs at conducting heat, maintaining even-heat distribution, and retaining heat after removed from the stove, which is great when you need to keep food warm but don’t want it to continue cooking.
 I’ve used cast iron on gas, electric, and glass cooktops with consistent success.
 Cooking with cast iron can add additional iron to your diet, which is a big plus for us vegans!
 It’s easy to clean and will last practically forever if you take care of it.